 This is an add-on for the popular Vorpal The Hexapod project.
-It adds an arm and claw that can be attached to the accessory port and controlled via the gamepad or from Scratch programs.
+It adds an arm and claw that can be attached to the accessory port and controlled via the gamepad.

 - The arm can raise and lower, bringing the claw all the way down to within a few centimeters (an inch) of floor level or all the way up near the top of the robot's cap.

 - The claw can grip objects up to about five centimeters (two inches) in diameter.

 - The arm/claw can lift about 120 grams of weight comfortably (about four ounces).